United States Military Enlistment Standards

 Although a criminal record is not an automatically disqualifying, there are some situations where the armed services will not grant waivers.
 If a person has a felony conviction as an adult, or a juvenile felony conviction that involved violence, chances of a waiver to enlist are slim.
 Likewise for offenses involving the sale of illegal drugs, and most sex offenses are disqualifying.

-Anyone convicted of a domestic violence misdemeanor is barred from carrying a firearm, which would obviously disqualify the person from serving in the military.
+Anyone convicted of a domestic violence misdemeanor is barred from carrying a firearm, which would disqualify the person from serving in the military.

 Height and Weight Standards